 In 1995, when Kevin Garnett was a senior in high school, Joe Smith was the College Player of the Year.
 He was the AP Player of the Year.
 He was the Naismith College Player of the Year.
 He was the ACC Player of the Year.
 Naturally, under the old system of evaluation, of waiting your turn, Joe was the number one pick; four picks later Kevin Garnett was drafted.

-Joe’s rookie year he averaged 15 points and 8 rebounds playing 35 minutes, pretty acceptable for a player coming out of college.
+The number one draft pick in 1995, Joe Smith, had an okay rookie year.
+He averaged 15 points and 8 rebounds playing 35 minutes, pretty acceptable for a player coming out of college.
 But he lacked Garnett’s explosiveness and athletic talent at the rim.
 Kevin Garnett only averaged 10 points in 28 minutes his rookie year.
 But four years later, in what would have been Garnett’s senior year in college, he averaged 20 points and 10 rebounds while Joe Smith struggled to score.
 It was the second straight injury year for Joe Smith.
 But for Kevin Garnett, his on court dominance was just beginning.